Bedrock-OSS/regolith/docs/_pages/docs/filters/online-filters.md

 }
 ```

-As you can see, the format is pretty much identical to a local filter TODO LINK.
+As you can see, the format is pretty much identical to a [local filter](/regolith/docs/filter-types#local-filters).

 ## Data Folder